yanggis/Mobile-Block-Hosts-List/README.md

 wget https://raw.githubusercontent.com/martinsauter/Mobile-Block-Hosts-List/master/hosts.blocked

 Alternatively, a script file can be used to automate the process.
-Currently, script files for the following platforms are availble in the 'update-scripts' folder:
+Currently, script files for ROOTED Android are provided in the 'update-scripts' folder:

- * 'hupdate.sh' for rooted Android devices
+ * 'hupdate.sh' --> download 'hosts' file with blocking information and replace original 'hosts'

+ * 'ho.sh' --> replace the current 'hosts' file with the original 'hosts' file that does not have any blocking information

+ * 'hb.sh' --> replace the current 'hosts' file with a previously downloaded 'hosts.blocked' file.